-Another potential set of constraints aims to reflect the limitation on the uptake and operation of other distributed resources, which may be developed at the distribution level - upstream from CER - beyond those exogenously forecast.
+Another potential set of constraints aims to reflect the limitation on the uptake and operation of distributed resources, which may be developed at the distribution level - upstream from CER - beyond those exogenously forecast.
 The cost and technical parameters of these additional assets is discussed in the IASR.
-The implementation of these constraints for other distributed resources are separate to the constraints for CER above.
+The implementation of these constraints for other distributed resources may be combined with the described set of constraints for CER above.

-The capacity outlook model will optimise the build of other distributed resources as well as the necessary distribution network augmentations to support them.
-These sub-regional constraints could take the form of:
+The capacity outlook model will optimise the build of distributed resources as well as the necessary distribution network augmentations to support them.
+These constraints could take the form of: